HubRise/website/content/developers/api/en/catalogs.md

 ]
 ```

 ### 14.3.
-Patch inventory
+Patch Inventory

-Updates a selected set of entries while leaving the other entries unchanged.
+Updates a selected set of entries, while leaving the other entries unchanged.

+Similar to the `PUT` method, this request can only alter the stock of SKUs and options whose ref codes exist in the catalog referenced in the endpoint.

-The request body has the same format as [Update inventory](#update-inventory).
+The request body has the same format as [Update Inventory](#update-inventory).
 A `stock` value of `null` means that the entry should be removed from the inventory, signifying that the stock is unlimited.

-Unlike the `PUT` method which returns the full inventory, the `PATCH` method only returns the modified entries, to keep the response concise and useful.
+The response returns only the modified entries for brevity and utility.

 <CallSummaryTable
   endpoint="PATCH /catalogs/:id/locations/:id/inventory"